 The skills they develop over the years will help them grow into confident and independent learners.
-Alongside scientific enquiry and practical work, they will explore the links across the three specialist subject areas in Biology, Chemistry and Physics using the scientific concepts from the big ideas.
-Practical work is at the heart of the curriculum from year 7 to 13 because we know that it will support and consolidate the learning.
+Alongside scientific enquiry and practical work, they will explore the links across the three specialist subject areas in Biology, Chemistry, and Physics using the scientific concepts from the big ideas.
+Practical work is at the heart of the curriculum from years 7 to 13 because we know that it will support and consolidate learning.

 Science at Key Stage 3

-Pupils will also complete formal assessments including topic tests and end of term assessments to help track and monitor progress.
-Development of practical skills and scientific vocabulary is key to building a strong foundation to GCSE.
+Pupils will also complete formal assessments including topic tests and end-of-term assessments to help track and monitor progress.
+The development of practical skills and scientific vocabulary is vital to building a strong foundation for GCSE.

 Science at Key Stage 4

-Both courses cover all three subject areas with specialist teachers and provide excellent preparation to study sciences at A- Level and other subjects.
-The Triple Science course covers the same topics as Combined Science but has additional material on the specification and allows the subject to be covered in greater depth.
+Both courses cover all three subject areas with specialist teachers and provide excellent preparation to study sciences at A Level and other subjects.
+The Triple Science course covers the same topics as Combined Science but has additional material on the specification, allowing the subject to be covered in greater depth.